jclouds/legacy-jclouds/demos/gae-tweetstore-spring/README.txt

     limitations under the License.
     ====================================================================
 ====
+This sample is a "port" of jclouds-demo-gae-tweetstore with the initial context setup and wiring carried out with Spring.
+It is intended to demonstrate how to integrate jclouds into your Spring application.

+It should not be regarded as a sample of how to write a web application using Spring, however!
+The original jclouds-demo-gae-tweetstore has been modified in as few places as possible; it has not been rewritten in the style of a Spring MVC application.

-This samples uses the Google App Engine for Java SDK located at http://googleappengine.googlecode.com/files/appengine-java-sdk-1.2.5.zip
+This sample uses the Google App Engine for Java SDK located at http://googleappengine.googlecode.com/files/appengine-java-sdk-1.2.5.zip

 Please unzip the above file and modify your maven settings.xml like below before attempting to run 'mvn -Plive install'